ArnaudBrousseau/arnaudbrousseau.com/content/notes/improving-as-a-technical-writer.md

 * Why Engineers Should Focus on Writing: https://www.yieldcode.blog/post/why-engineers-should-write/
 * Write About What You Learn: https://addyosmani.com/blog/write-learn/
 * Software Technical Writing, A Guidebook: https://jamesg.blog/book.pdf
+* How to Write Blog Posts that Developers Read: https://refactoringenglish.com/chapters/write-blog-posts-developers-read/

 Now, here are some resources which I have not read/vetted yet, but I've seen recommended by people I trust: